Categories

 Pattern Notes

-The blanket is worked in back and forth rows.
+• The blanket is worked flat in back-and-forth rows.

 Baby Blanket Written Instructions